-- 2. distributed Gr. diadidomi to deliver from hand to hand; to distribute, divide - a.
-Since there was only two small fish, I believe that the multiplication started in Jesus' hands in giving them to the disciples, which then continued multiplying in the hands of the disciples.
-It appears the multiplication kept happening until all were filled and then the multiplication miracle ceased. - 3. disciples- Gr. mathetes - a.
+2. distributed- Gr. diadidomi- to deliver from hand to hand; to distribute, divide a.
+Since there was only two small fish, I believe that the multiplication started in Jesus' hands in giving them to the disciples, but then continued multiplying in the hands of the disciples.
+It appears the multiplication kept happening until all were filled and then the multiplication miracle ceased.

+a.
 Jesus did not work alone.
 He worked with a team.
 If He did this, so should we!